clarkdatalabs/bibliometric_networks/README.md

 We tried out multiple Python libraries for ease of use and efficiency before landing on this combination.
 Building a network was more intuitive in NetworkX than [iGraph](https://igraph.org/redirect.html).
 However, it took several minutes to render our large graph and a interaction was sticky.
 [Pyvis](https://pyvis.readthedocs.io/en/latest/#) was easy to build a network with and can be expanded to incorporate more advanced NetworkX functionality with only a couply lines of code.
 However it still took a long time to render, with slow manipulation.
 Holoviews, which runs on top of the native Python visualization library Bokeh, enables NetworkX to render quickly, with versitile manipulation.
 The graphs are produced in HTML and JavaScript, making it easy to render in webpages.

-When
+While we originally developed this script in a local notebook, we found that running it through Google's cloud-based Jupyter notebook environment [Colaboratory](https://colab.research.google.com) is a smooth option, particularly for nacent coders.
+We encountered version conflicts between the dependencies when setting up a local notebook environment that were bipassed in Colab.
+Colaboratory allows you to use and share Jupyter notebooks from your browser, without having to download, install, or run anything on your own computer.
+Notebooks can be saved to Google Drive, Github or downloaded locally.
+A single line of code adapts the script render in Colab.

-- link to put things on a webpage. graphic without the support of a visualization library.
+You can run this notebook in Colaboratory by clicking this icon at the top of the notebook, downlading the notebook and importing it to Colaboratory manually, or downloading the notebook to run locally

-Other struggles:
+- link to put things on a webpage.
-When running the script in a notebook, jordan had trouble getting the datashader module to import. tried switching versions of python and creating custom environments with specific versions of different packages. figured out colab bypasses those issues. enabling anyone to run it regardless of versions and environments.
+- how to download your graph

-the only thing needed to make the network print in-line in colab is the following line of code: import os os.environ['HV_DOC_HTML'] = 'true' and you have to tell it not to "reset run times" after each time.
+- and you have to tell it not to "reset run times" after each time.